nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 .. include:: /includes/sample_dtm_radio_test_fem.txt

-You can configure the nRF21540 front-end module (FEM) transmitted power gain, antenna output and activation delay using the main shell commands of the :ref:`radio_test_ui`.
+You can configure the nRF21540 front-end module (FEM) transmitted power control, antenna output and activation delay using the main shell commands of the :ref:`radio_test_ui`.

 Skyworks front-end module
 =========================